Thenlie/mdnman/lib/html/global_attributes/exportparts/index.md

 #### CSS

-In targetting the parts of the `<card-component>` from within the `<card-wrapper>`, we can only style the exported parts via their exposed part names:
+In targeting the parts of the `<card-component>` from within the `<card-wrapper>`, we can only style the exported parts via their exposed part names:

 ```css
 /* selects the exported parts name */